Mewyk/CivitaiSharp/Documentation/Guides/introduction.md

 ```

 > [!NOTE]
 > The Core library can query public endpoints (models, images, tags, creators) without an API key.
-An API key is only needed for authenticated features like favorites, hidden models, and higher rate limits.
+An API key is only needed for authenticated features like favorites, hidden models, higher rate limits, and accessing NSFW content (e.g., `WhereNsfw(true)` or `ImageNsfwLevel.Mature`/`X`).
+Note: Images use cursor-based pagination while Models, Tags, and Creators use page-based pagination.

 ### Basic Usage